 Both our Fall 2015 & Spring 2016 Series concerts rocked!
 New collaborations with exciting venues and established organizations such as Art Gallery of Hamilton (& AGH Design Annex), Workers Arts & Heritage Centre, This Ain’t Hollywood!

 Now in its fifth year, with kind support from Ontario Arts Council, Something Else!
-Festival of Creative Music has grown to include more visiting artists of high repute, along with many more national, regional and local players.
+Festival has grown to include more visiting artists of high repute, along with many more national, regional and local players.
 Now that we have become somewhat of a destination festival, we can expect audiences crossing provincial and international borders to come to Hamilton!
 We have now started to focus more on interdisciplinary and multidisciplinary presentations, with our Watch It Burn!
 Series.
 We hope to be able to continue with the idea of connecting various scenes and disciplines, including artists, audiences, students, faculty, etc., so that we can all expand our horizons and support one another.

 Thank you for supporting vital, adventurous, creative live music and art in our community!